Utah State University Libraries Program to Support Open Access Publishing

-In harmony with its land grant mission, Utah State University is committed to the open-access (OA) dissemination of research.
-Policy 535, “Open Access to Scholarly Articles” ensures that authors retain some copyright to their articles published in traditional journals.
+In harmony with its land grant mission, Utah State University is committed to the open access (OA) dissemination of research.
+Policy 586, “Open Access to Scholarly Articles” ensures that authors retain some copyright to their articles published in traditional journals.
 However, USU also recognizes the important role fully open-access journals play in the changing landscape of scholarly communication, as well as the economic realities authors face in choosing to make their works fully OA.

-- Funds not to exceed $1,500 per article will be available on a first-come-first-served basis.
+- Awards are limited to $1,500 per article and are available on a first-come-first-served basis.

-- USU faculty as well as graduate students in all disciplines are eligible to apply.
+- USU faculty and students in all disciplines are eligible to apply.
 In the case of an article coauthored by USU authors in collaboration with colleagues not associated with USU, the USU authors may be eligible for prorated funding of the article.

 - Only fully Open Access Journals will be eligible for funding.
 Hybrid journals are excluded.

-- Authors must request a match from their department, college, or an outside granting agency (Including F&A funds).
+- Authors must offer a match from their department, college, or an outside granting agency (Including F&A funds).
 Without a match, full funding cannot be guaranteed.

-- Application for funding may generally be completed at the time of submission or immediately upon an article’s acceptance for publication.
-In the case of PeerJ or similar membership-based fee structures, the application may only be submitted on acceptance
+- In the case of PeerJ or similar membership-based fee structures, the application may only be submitted on acceptance.

-- Authors must deposit a copy of the funded article in the USU DigitalCommons.
+- Authors must deposit a copy of the funded article in the DigitalCommons@USU.

 - The Library may restrict individual authors to one award per year.

-This policy has been drafted based on the Compact for Open-Access Publishing Equity: http://www.oacompact.org/
+This policy is based on the Compact for Open-Access Publishing Equity: http://www.oacompact.org/.